Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Things to do in Rimini

-- Head for the beach, One of Italy’s finest with sandy beaches and promenade stretching for several kilometers
+- Head for the beach, one of Italy’s finest, with sandy beaches and a promenade stretching for several kilometers

 - Enjoy the Piazzas in the centre, cafes and excellent food